-Australia is a dominant player in world barley export markets, representing more than 40 percent of the world’s malting barley trade and 20 percent of the feed barley trade.
+Australia is a dominant player in world barley export markets, representing 30-40 percent of the world’s malting barley trade and 20 percent of the feed barley trade.

 Demand for high quality barley is strong both in Australia and internationally with Australian barley well recognised for its excellent malt and feed qualities.
 Australia produces two-row spring barley that is plump and bright with moderate protein content.
 Harvested grain has low moisture content with long storage viability.

 The Australian barley industry operates under a voluntary accreditation scheme, managed through Barley Australia, which evaluates new barley varieties in order to gain accreditation as an Australian malting variety.

 Australian barley is highly regarded around the world and is used mainly in the beer brewing industry and for animal feed.
 Uses for Australian malted barley include:

 Malt is produced by soaking barley grains in water until they germinate and begin to sprout a new plant.
 The grains are then quickly dried in hot air (kilned) to stop the germination process.
 This process causes chemical reactions which create the enzymes and sugars needed for the brewing process.